imagej/imagej.github.io/_pages/develop/debugging-exercises.md

 Hint: raw stack dumps like this are not the easiest to read.
 Stack traces for all the threads in the JVM are printed, as well as additional information we're not interested in.
 Look for the the sections of stack traces sorted by thread, like you would see in an exception message, and find the `E6SleuthingSilence` class.
 Whatever follows that entry is at the top of the stack, and thus what was being processed on that thread when you took the stack trace.

 {% include expanding-box content='What method did you identify as being last executed before the crash? \|&gt;`net.imagej.trouble.hidden.NotALoop.dontLoopForever` is what you should find.
 Note that there is some hand-waving in this exercise: it"s possible that this method could have returned and a subsequent method caused the actual crash!
-But we at least have gained information, in that we know the `dontLoopForever` method ""was"" executed.' %}
+But we at least have gained information, in that we know the `dontLoopForever` method *was* executed.' %}

 **Takeaways**